-As March turned into April, things really started to get exciting for us, as our wedding was fast approaching.
+As March turned into April, things really started to get exciting for us.
+Our wedding was fast approaching.
 With Easter already behind us, it was time for both us and the autumn weather to really get serious.
 Turns out April ended up being the hottest on record in Australia…so there’s that.
 Needless to say, we persevered and it eventually started to feel like my favourite time of year again.

 Later that afternoon we headed to the reception.
-This was legitimately the biggest wedding reception I have ever been to – there were 50 tables of roughly 10 people on each of them – you do the math!
-As for the food, course after course of Vietnamese seafood dishes just kept coming out, including abalone, soft shell and some kind of fish broth.
-The crowd favourite was definitely the lobster which we couldn’t believe we all got!
+This was legitimately the biggest wedding reception I have ever been to.
+There were 50 tables of roughly 10 people on each of them – you do the math!
+As for food, course after course of Vietnamese seafood just kept coming out.
+Some of the dishes included abalone, soft shell and some kind of fish broth.
+The crowd favourite was definitely the lobster which we couldn’t believe we all got.
 The food was still coming out after the bride and groom had left, it was nuts!
-All up we had a great night catching up with old friends, it’s not often I get to see my old high school buddies so it was a lovely blast from the past.
+All up we had a great night catching up with old friends.
+It’s not often I get to see my old high school buddies so it was a lovely blast from the past.

-After the service, we headed down the road to a nearby town for the Anzac Day parade Jordan and his comrades would be marching in.
+After the service, we headed down the road to a nearby town for the Anzac Day parade.
+Jordan and his comrades would be marching in it.
 The other partners and I snagged prime positions for the parade and then the service.
 I felt so very proud.

-The above pictures were taken from Stef’s Instagram account, make sure you check her out @theusual_foodie
+The above pictures were taken from Stef’s Instagram, make sure you check her out!

 Right at the end of the month, the women from our church kindly offered to throw me a kitchen tea.
-The above outfit is what I wore, I felt super girly and special so I naturally I went for an all pink look!
+I felt super girly and special so I naturally I went for an all-pink look.

 We had a lovely lunch and everybody prepared a different dish to share.
 I was also presented with a basket full of spices and a scrapbook of handwritten recipes and advice for how to have a successful and Godly marriage.
 It was really quite moving and I must admit, I did shed a little tear.
 I am so grateful for these lovely women, thank you for caring for me so much.